sfomuseum/rs-sfomuseum-bcbp/README.md

 ## Important

 This is both a work-in-progress and a learning exercise to get familiar with Rust.
 Ideally the entirety of the `martinmroz/iata_bcbp` crate would be updated to expose WASM funtionality but this looks like it will be an involved project.
 In the meantime this exists.
 It does _not_ return all of the data produced by the `martinmroz/iata_bcbp` crate but rather a list of truncated data for each leg of a flight.

+The motivation for this package is to be able to extract basic flight data and non-personally-identifiable-information from the values encoded in the barcodes on boarding passes and to so locally in a web browser so that some reasonable assurances can be made about not snooping on or hoovering up or sending over the wire all that other personally-identifiable-information stored in those barcodes.

 ## Building